lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 - Click on `Add Permissions`, search for `storage.objects`
 - Add the permissions `storage.objects.get`, `storage.objects.list`, and `storage.objects.create`.
-  The create permissions are needed if you want Lightly to create thumbnails in your bucket (Option A).
-Otherwise (Option B and C) you can leave them away.
+  The create permissions are needed if you want Lightly to create thumbnails in your bucket .
+Otherwise you can leave them away.
 - After adding the permissions, create the role.

 .. figure:: ./images_gcloud_bucket/screenshot_gcloud_storage_role.jpg